-Here are 25 quotations about motivation.
-Those with no named author added, are by me.
-For deeper understanding of motivation, sound textbook study may be fit.
+Here are 37 quotations about motivation.
+Some of them may even suit you.
+Those with no named author added, can be credited T. Kinnes.
+Also, for deeper understanding of motivation, sound textbook study may be fit.

 A goal is a dream with a deadline.
 [Napoleon Hill]